 Egypt’s tobacco law (Law 52 of 1981, amended over the years) restricts smoking in many public spaces but airport enforcement has historically been mixed.
 In 2026, the consistent pattern is:

-• Designated smoking zones at every major airport
+• Designated smoking areas at every major airport

 • Cairo has the most developed indoor facilities (some lounges have smoking access)

-• Red Sea resort airports lean toward outdoor zones
+• Red Sea resort airports lean toward outdoor areas

 • Free to use, no fees